-Another benefit of Newcastle is the beautiful scenery and culture it has to offer.
-As mentioned, the coast is only a short distance away with Tynemouth and Whitley Bay being lovely local coastal areas.
+Another benefit of Newcastle is the beautiful scenery and culture it has to offer, together with the fact that there are always plenty of things to do in the city and the surrounding areas.
+As mentioned before, the coast is only a short distance away with Tynemouth and Whitley Bay being lovely local coastal areas.
 There are also many museums, venues and historical monuments to visit such as Hadrien’s Wall and the Angel of the North.

 The affordability of living in Newcastle is another big selling point of the city.
 The North East in general is cheaper than the majority of other regions in the UK and by comparison, Newcastle is a more affordable city to live in when compared to other major cities.

 Newcastle is generally regarded as a very safe city.
 According to the Unbroken Britain survey, Newcastle is ranked as the 6th safest city in the UK.
 The North East is typically regarded as a friendly area and Newcastle symbolises this as its ranked as the 3rd friendliest city in the UK.